w3c/wai-tutorials/source/carousels/index.html.erb.md

 ## Pausing slides

 In contrast to other success criteria, providing a mechanism to pause automatic movement is required for the entire page on which the movement occurs.
-See [conformance requirement 5, Non-Interference](http://www.w3.org/TR/WCAG20/#cc5).
-See [Animations](animations.html) for an example on how to fulfill this criterion.
+[Animations](animations.html) shows an example on how to fulfill this criterion.
+For further information, see  [WCAG conformance requirement 5, Non-Interference](http://www.w3.org/TR/WCAG20/#cc5).

 ## Why is this important?